wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/7-key-performance-indicators.md

 -   A time series, for instance daily, monthly, or yearly.

 Start by adding the KPI visual to the design service.
-The following screen shot shows the KPI icon in the **Visualizations** pane.
+The following screenshot shows the KPI icon in the **Visualizations** pane.

 > [!div class="mx-imgBorder"]
 > [![The KPI icon in the visualizations pane](../media/7-kpi-ss.png)](../media/7-kpi-ss.png#lightbox)